Telsey Advisory Group lifts Bath & Body Works Inc. [BBWI] price estimate. Who else is bullish?

 Sponsored

+A new collection of face care and hair care products and supplements available online and in select Bath & Body Works stores.

+Over the last 12 months, BBWI stock dropped by -50.21%.
+The one-year Bath & Body Works Inc. stock forecast points to a potential upside of 32.69.

-Compared to the average trading volume of 4.00M shares, BBWI reached a trading volume of 2556932 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $7.90 billion, with 230.00 million shares outstanding and 222.37 million shares in the current float.
+Compared to the average trading volume of 3.94M shares, BBWI stock reached a trading volume of 2897409 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Telsey Advisory Group have made an estimate for Bath & Body Works Inc. shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on August 18, 2022.
 While these analysts kept the previous recommendation, Raymond James raised their target price to Strong Buy.
 The new note on the price target was released on July 13, 2022, representing the official price target for Bath & Body Works Inc. stock.